 While you wouldn’t think that a travel rewards card would charge a foreign transaction fee, some still do.
 Even the no-fee Chase Sapphire had a 3% transaction fee.

-If you are in the habit of buying a third-party travel insurance policy offered by the airlines, the Sapphire Preferred offers built-in travel insurance for all travel purchases.
+If you are in the habit of buying a third-party travel insurance policy offered by the airlines, the Chase Sapphire Preferred® Card offers built-in travel insurance for all travel purchases.
 If you have to use any of the travel insurance benefits listed below and have a separate travel insurance policy, you will need to first file a claim with that insurance provider.
 Any remaining expenses can be claimed with Chase.

 Primary Rental Collision Damage Waiver